jundalisay/spblist/content/en/research/mohammad/quran/sura-044a.md

 <sup>17.</sup> Before them We tested the people of Pharaoh; a noble messenger came to them.{{< s v="10" >}}  So watch

-18. Saying, “Hand over Allah’s servants to me.
+18. Saying, “Hand over Enki’s servants to me.
 I am an honest messenger to you.”

-19. And, “Do not exalt yourselves above Allah.
+19. And, “Do not exalt yourselves above Enki.
 I come to you with clear authority.

 20. I have taken refuge in my Lord and your Lord, lest you stone me.